What is Cerebral Palsy?

 Cerebral Palsy Causes

-Cerebral palsy is caused by damage to an infant’s brain during pregnancy, labor or delivery.
+Damage to an infant’s brain during pregnancy, labor, or delivery may cause cerebral palsy.
 This damage can be caused by a number of different risk factors.

-The most obvious risk factor of brain damage is trauma to the head.
+The most obvious cerebral palsy risk factor is trauma to the head.
 In addition, children born prematurely have a high risk of complications, including brain damage.

 Complications before or during delivery can cause bleeding in the brain or a lack of oxygen.
 If the mother suffers from an infection while pregnant, the virus can attack the fetus and cause severe issues.